 With so many colours derived from nature, it's a fabulous way to tie in all the accent colours that may already be present around the table, from textiles to stoneware.
 Plus a simple staged fruit for place settings is far more cost-effective than many other alternatives.

 Don't underestimate the power of flowers, and they don't have to be overly festive to still make the right impression.
 We've opted for beautiful hydrangea blooms to make a bold centrepiece that isn't particularly festive, and yet it works.
 Whatever foliage you favour keep it in the same colour palette as your decorating scheme to tie it in seamlessly.

-Sprigs of the same flowers are intertwined into the tree and on the metal wreath to create a co-ordinated look.
+Sprigs of the same flowers are intertwined into the tree and on the metal wreath to create a coordinated look.

-4. Keep it country
+16. Keep it classic with country style

 Finally, create a name holder from threading nuts, herbs and berries into a garland and dress a cracker in an embroidered linen napkin.